 The control and the efficient management of risk play a key role in the balanced and sustained development of Banco Montepio.
-In addition to contributing to the optimisation of the profitability/risk binomial of the various lines of business, they also ensure the maintenance of an adequate risk profile in terms of solvency and liquidity.
+In addition to contributing to the profitability and reducing risk exposure in each business line, the control and management of risk supports Banco Montepio in maintaining an appropriate risk profile in terms of its solvency and liquidity.